kaleidoscopicat/chinstrap-tools/README.md

-# StarShade Lang Extension
+# Chinstrap Tools Extension
-This extension adds in-editor syntax highlighting, autofill, and compilation of your StarShade scripts.
+This extension adds in-editor syntax highlighting, autofill, and compilation of your Chinstrap scripts.

 ## Extension Settings
 NONE